-The second feature is appropriate weight, size, thickness, and shape.
+The second feature is the appropriate weight, size, thickness, and shape.
 These features of pizza are directly related to pizza price.
-The heavier the pizza, more it would cost etc. So, the pizzas should be available in different sizes and weights so that every customer would be able to purchase the one that they prefer.
+The heavier the pizza, the more it would cost, etc. So, the pizzas should be available in different sizes and weights so that every customer would be able to purchase the one that they prefer.
 That is why we’re going to introduce Medium and Large size pizzas.

 Our customers want a healthy pizza.
 So, we’re going to use those ingredients which are low in fat.
-Some ingredients are essential for the taste of pizza but they have a high fat-value.
+Some ingredients are essential for the taste of pizza but they have a high-fat value.
 Hence, we will try to use them as little as possible.

-Optional eatables are purely concerned with the taste and variety in pizzas.
+Optional eatables are purely concerned with the taste and variety of pizzas.
 For providing great and delicious varieties in our pizzas, we will use different optional eatables to delight our customers.
 This factor is also concerned with price and texture.